 The image gallery will display your original image and also convert your original image dimensions into a thumbnail image.

-If you'd like to maximise the size of you images for the gallery we suggest making them at least 1080px wide with a height dimension of your choosing.
+If you'd like to maximize the size of your images for the gallery we suggest making them at least 1080px wide with a height dimension of your choosing.

 On Project Pages

 On project pages, images can also appear in the following three areas.
-The best image sizes for these sections are determined by the width of the image.
+The best image sizes for these sections are determined by the recommended width of the image, as listed below.